-We are looking to the long-term with this appointment, seeking the very highest quality candidates, subject to their abilities to meet the criteria set out in the Person and Job Specifications associated with each of the posts (available from LSE's e-recruitment website).
+We are looking to the long-term with this appointment, seeking the very highest quality candidate who can meet the criteria set out in the Person and Job Specifications associated with the post (available from LSE's e-recruitment website).

-We are seeking a candidate who will contribute to the Department as a whole - someone who not only has specialist teaching and research skills that will augment those within the Department, but who will also contribute to Departmental core teaching in substantive policy areas or research methods.
+We are seeking a candidate who will contribute to the Department as a whole - someone who not only has specialist teaching and research skills that will augment those within the Department, but who will also contribute to Departmental core teaching in substantive policy areas or research methods and applications.

-An ability to draw on both national and international/global perspectives in research and teaching is desirable as this characteristic is one of the defining features of the Department's mission and underpins our degree programmes.
+An ability to draw on both national and international/global perspectives in research and teaching is essential as this characteristic is one of the defining features of the Department's mission and underpins our degree programmes.